Find the best area to stay in San Francisco to fit your budget and your vibe with this very thorough neighborhood guide to hotels and accommodation.

 - Pros: Lots of fun stuff for kids to do.
 From the wharf, it’s easy to get to other parts of the city using the cable car or street trolleys.

 - Cons: Very crowded with tourists.
-Not a great neighborhoods for restaurants if you are a foodie.
+The restaurants are meh in this neighborhood.